make-software/how-to-casperlabs/docs/user-guides/SignerGuide.md

 ### Download Signer

-Using Chrome or a Chromium-based browser like Brave, visit the Chrome Web Store, then download and install the [Casper Labs Signer extension](https://chrome.google.com/webstore/detail/casperlabs-signer/djhndpllfiibmcdbnmaaahkhchcoijce).
+Using Chrome or a Chromium-based browser like Brave, visit the Chrome Web Store, then download and install the [CasperLabs Signer extension](https://chrome.google.com/webstore/detail/casperlabs-signer/djhndpllfiibmcdbnmaaahkhchcoijce).

 ### Set Up Signer

-Signer let's you sign deploys on the Casper network.
+Signer let's you sign deploys on the Casper Network.
 To get started, you'll need to create a Vault.

 1. Create a password for your new vault.
 Vaults are used to store your Signer accounts.
 Confirm the Vault password, and then click `Create Vault` . *Make sure to write down and store your password in a secure location.*
 2. Next, create your first account by clicking `Create Account`.